wesselb/mlkernels/README.md

     ```

 *
     Reverse the arguments of kernels.
+This does not apply to means.

     Definition: